pablodecm/paper-inferno/paper/paper.md

-From the Fisher information, if $\hat{\boldsymbol{\theta}}$ is an unbiased estimator of the values of $\boldsymbol{\theta}$, the covariance matrix using the Cramér-Rao lower bound
+From the Fisher information, if $\hat{\boldsymbol{\theta}}$ is an unbiased estimator of the values of $\boldsymbol{\theta}$, the covariance matrix fulfils the Cramér-Rao lower bound
 [@cramer2016mathematical; @rao1992information]:
 $$
 \textrm{cov}_{\boldsymbol{\theta}}(\hat{\boldsymbol{\theta}}) \geq